peta LiLY

 Over time I have added a couple of extras or alternatives.
 I also mention to the group that there are too many instructions for any one moment - they are free to be open to allow the instructions to come in and out of consciousness in each moment.

-You can focus instead on your Hara.
+Troubleshooting: In the instance where someone feels some sadness when imagining the heart, it's good to remember that for clowning it is good to bring both your joy and your sorrow.
+If using the heart is not working for you, can focus instead on your Hara.
 Or you can wrap any sorrow in a pink cloud.
 Whatever is going on for the clown, their love for / community with the humans in the audience sustains them beyond their own tragedy.

 9/ About 3 inches or 7 cm above the crown of your head is a spark.
 That is your Clown Genius (a good antidote /alternative to those who dislike feeling 'stupid').

-Obviously one cannot think of all these at once, feel free to test and try, find what works for you and / or to all ow the mind to switch between them.
+Obviously one cannot think of all these at once, feel free to test and try, find what works for you and / or to allow the mind to switch between them.

 John Wright's Bafflement exercise